TurBoss/blt/doc/scale.rst

 The **blt::scale** command creates and manages *scale* widgets.
 A *scale* widget allows the user to input numeric values by sliding a grip on a numeric scale.
-The scale optionally can display different controls: specify a sub-range with colorbar from which to select the value, an axis with major and minor ticks, an editor for the current value, etc.
+The scale optionally can display different controls: arrows that specify a sub-range (with a colorbar) from which to select the value, an axis with major and minor ticks, an editor for the current value, etc.

 The scale may be oriented vertically or horizontally.
 The tick labels can be arbitrarily rotated.